Staying Connected Without "Helicoptering":

 Ask your child’s teacher what values or themes are being explored—like kindness, patience, or responsibility.
 Use those same words and ideas at home to create a seamless emotional environment between school and family.

-We See You as a Partner—Not Just a Parent
+We See You as a Partner - Not Just a Parent

-Alpha Green Preschool is a nature-inspired, language-rich early childhood centre based in Singapore.
 We believe that learning happens everywhere—through play, relationships, and real-world experiences.
-To learn more about our programs or schedule a visit, contact us here.
+To learn more about our programs or schedule a visit, feel free to reach out to us

 Contact us